B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 For the games below, the handheld type is usually `DMG` for the original Gameboy and `CGB` for the Gameboy Color.
 The game identifier is usually 3 or 4 characters long, and is similar to the ID on the ROM chip.
 It uniquely identifies what game it is.
-The region is 2 or 3 charcters and describes the intended region of the game.
+The region is 2 or 3 characters and describes the intended region of the game.
 The most common that I've seen is `USA` and `JP`, but `EUR` for Europe and `AUS` for Australia also exist.
 Some carts also include a optional number at the end, most likely corresponding to the revision number of the game.